Fund projects and purchases that drive your business forward.

 But aren’t they impossible to get approved for?

-At BitX Funding, we’ve helped thousands of small business owners successfully secure SBA loans.
+At BitX Funding, we’ve helped thousands of small business owners successfully secure loans with our SBA loan services.
 With all that experience—and data—under our belt, we’re confident we can give you the information you need to apply for an SBA loan.

 By understanding how the product works and what exactly the eligibility requirements are, you’ll know if an SBA loan is the right product for your business.